Turkey Hunting Regulations

 - Firearms must be unloaded and cased while being transported by boat at night (from 30 minutes after sunset until 30 minutes before sunrise).

 - Turkeys may not be hunted with the use of traps, nets, snares, hooks, explosives, dogs or live decoys.
-Hunters may not posses electronic or mechanically powered calls.
+Hunters may not possess electronic or mechanically powered calls.

 - Releasing domestically reared turkeys into the wild is illegal.